Entrepreneurship for Cardiovascular Health Opportunities (ECHO)

 How many hours of workshops and webinars per week are ECHO participants expected to attend?

-ECHO is a 12-month program starting from October 2021.
-Its workshops and seminars are held on weekdays during typical work hours and are scheduled as follows:
+ECHO is a 12-month program starting from October 2023.
+Its workshops, webinars and Accelera sessions are held weekdays during typical work hours and are scheduled as follows:

-During this period, 9 workshops (2 hours/session) will take place from October to December 2021.
+During this period, 9 workshops (2 hours/session) will take place from October to December 2023.
 Each week will include one 2-hour workshop.
+The workshops will be held on Tuesdays at 10 am – 12 pm EST.

-During this summer stretch, there will be no workshops/webinars.
-ECHO ventures will have the opportunity to perfect their pitch deck, compete in a first-round pitch competition and receive mentorship from a MaRS entrepreneur-in-residence.
+During this summer stretch, there will be no workshops, webinars or Accelera sessions.
+Instead, ECHO ventures will have the opportunity to perfect their pitch deck, compete in a first-round pitch competition and receive pitch training, speaker coaching and mentorship on their go-to-market strategy.

-The program culminates in a final pitch competition, which will be held in October 2022, where all ECHO ventures will have the opportunity to compete for start-up funding.
+The program culminates in a final pitch competition (ECHO PITCH), which will be held in October 2024, where select ECHO ventures will have the opportunity to compete for start-up funding.

 Are all workshops and webinars held online?